Jon Bøhmer reaches the end of the road with Kyoto Energy

 At this point, I knew I would not get my money back by asking nicely and saying please.
 I initiated a bankruptcy petition in Norway, where Kyoto Energy AS was incorporated.
 Upon returning from his vacation, courtesy of my money, Jon Bøhmer found a letter from my lawyer.

 My goal was to make Bøhmer pay what he owed me.
 Hence, I repeatedly offered an out-of-court settlement.
-I assumed he would eventually pay up, to save Kyoto Energy from liquidation.
+I assumed he would eventually pay up to save Kyoto Energy from liquidation.
 Bøhmer came with many counter initiatives.
-Alas, they all were mere attempts to buy time, and to derail the process.
+Alas, they all were mere attempts to buy time and derail the process.

 That did not work on me!
 We came to a point of no return on April 6th, 2011, when Gjøvik Tingrett (District Court) finally gave the liquidation order for Kyoto Energy AS.

 Jon Bøhmer still holds on to Kyoto Energy Ltd., an identically named but unrelated Kenyan company.
 His quest for investments, grants, and loans for his “social entrepreneurship” project, continues unabated.
 His Powerpoint presentations still impress new and unsuspecting audiences.